RenanGreca/RnD/_posts/2021-08-05-cinque-terre.md

 image: 2021-08-05-cinque-terre.jpeg
 ---

-This weekend, we came to Cinque Terre, a national park in Italy that Debo and I have been meaning to come for quite a long time — before COVID-19 forced us to delay our plans.
+The first leg of our trip was Cinque Terre, a national park in Italy that Debo and I have been meaning to come for quite a long time — before COVID-19 forced us to delay our plans.
 Now, being vaccinated ourselves and with Italy as a whole reaching a high level of vaccination, we decided it was time to come.

 Cinque Terre is easy to reach from most major Italian cities.